jackjtaylor/exesearch/README.md

-# exesearch
+# exsearch

-exesearch, or Excellent Excel Search, is a module that lets users search across Excel files to find relevant cells or data, without having to manually open each one.
+exsearch, or Excellent Excel Search, is a module that lets users search across Excel files to find relevant cells or data, without having to manually open each one.

 This project was written as a temporary solution, but is now being ported to GitHub and refactored.